The Meaning of Grief / Quench the Holy Spirit / A Biblical Study and Application

 The first step, according to Bible study, is recognizing what grief means for different people.
 For example, it’s important to acknowledge that not all people grieve in the same way, and it’s also important not be judge someone because they grieve differently than you do.
 To put this into perspective, one grieving person may demonstrate great emotion while another may act as if they don’t care because

 Generally, the Holy Spirit is understood to be the third person of the Trinity – God in action.
 Quench means to put out or extinguish.
 This study looks at how God’s Spirit can be quenched in us, and what it means for us when that happens.
-It also offers practical guidance for how to avoid quenching the Holy Spirit in our lives.
+It also offers practical guidance on how to avoid quenching the Holy Spirit in our lives.

 Understanding What it Means to Grieve the Holy Spirit